sedhossein/clean-code-with-clear-coder/README.md

 - For Being A Clean Coder, Must Knowing The Design Patterns And Algorithms For suggeste Good Solutions In Hard&Forced Times.

+- Find and Make Your Own Playlists For Diffrent Situations, and use them in Good Times.
+In Other Words : make exception handling For Your Personality in diffrent Times To Have Control On Yourself

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna